 The future certainly looks bright for Müller, who - under Heynckes and then Niko Kovac - has now won eight Bundesliga titles with the Bavarian giants.
 At just 30, the one-club man has already equalled Bayern greats Mehmet Scholl, Oliver Kahn, Bastian Schweinsteiger and Philipp Lahm, and is only one shy of Franck Ribery's all-time record of nine domestic crowns.

-The way things are going, you wouldn't bet against Müller getting his hands on a ninth Meisterschale.
+The way things are going, you wouldn't bet against Müller getting his hands on a ninth and even tenth Meisterschale.
 Since breaking into the first team in 2009/10 he has hardly left it, only missing 26 Bundesliga games across 10 full seasons.
-While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which has enabled him to close pass the landmark of 500 competitive appearances for Bayern in early 2020.
+While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which enabled him to pass the landmark of 500 competitive appearances for Bayern in early 2020.
 No member of the current squad has played more games.